-Emma is a keen volunteer having supported various practical environmental projects at countryside sites in the UK and abroad and as a committee member at her local pre and primary schools.
-In her spare time, Emma can be found building dens with her children, walking her dog, taking too many photos.
+Emma is a keen volunteer, having supported various practical environmental projects at countryside sites in the UK and abroad, as well as in treasurer and fundraising roles for local community groups.
+In her spare time, Emma can be found making dens with her children, walking her dog and taking too many photos.

 Fun fact: Emma was awarded a Blue Peter badge at the age of 10, for an engaging written piece on the dangers of litter to wildlife!